Punta Cana refers to the area on the eastern tip of the Dominican Republic.

 SCAMS RISK : MEDIUM

 The Dominican Republic is a touristic place and tourists attract the scammers.
-They will try to fool you in order to get money from you, so pay attention to the strange looking people around ATMs, groups of teenagers and people who want to help you with your luggage.
+They will try to fool you to get money from you, so pay attention to the strange-looking people around ATMs, groups of teenagers and people who want to help you with your luggage.

 WOMEN TRAVELERS RISK : MEDIUM

 Women should never travel to Punta Cana alone since there is a great risk of being assaulted.
-There are dangerous neighborhoods which need to be avoided.
+There are dangerous neighborhoods that need to be avoided.